Updated: May 25

 Family considerations – age and depth restrictions

 Learning to dive on Koh Tao is such a fantastic family-friendly experience - there’s nothing like exploring the underwater world together to develop and strengthen bonds with your loved ones.
-Between our Coral Grand Dive Resort in north Sairee and Montra Resort in Mae Haad, we have some fantastic family-friendly beachfront accommodation options for your Koh Tao dive package.
+Between the Coral Grand Dive Resort in north Sairee and Montra Resort in Mae Haad, some fantastic family-friendly beachfront accommodation options for your Koh Tao dive package.
 For your family based diving activities, you do need to be aware of the differences between junior and adult certifications, however...

 The minimum age for getting scuba certified is 10, but for Junior Open Water Divers aged 10 and 11, the maximum depth limit is 12meters, as opposed to 18meters with the full license.
 Divers aged 12 to 14 will still receive a Junior Open Water Diver card, but can already go to 18meters under the direct supervision of their PADI Instructor.
 For the PADI Advanced Open Water Diver course, the general depth limit is 30meters, however for junior divers aged 12 to 14, this is reduced to 21meters.
 10 and 11 year olds are unable to take the whole Advanced Open Water Diver course due to the 12meter depth restriction, but they can still get involvedand complete the Adventure Diver certification.